wolfogre/kafka-manager-docker/README.md

 Docker image of kafka-manager.

-You can find release zip at [https://blog.wolfogre.com/posts/kafka-manager-download/](https://blog.wolfogre.com/posts/kafka-manager-download/)
+You can find and download release zip at [https://blog.wolfogre.com/posts/kafka-manager-download/](https://blog.wolfogre.com/posts/kafka-manager-download/)